India orders gas price rises be backdated to April 1

-NEW DELHI May 1 India's oil minister has ordered that increases in gas prices, put on hold by the election authorities, be backdated to April 1, in a directive that has drawn criticism from a rival politician.
+NEW DELHI Oil minister M. Veerappa Moily has ordered that increases in gas prices, put on hold by the election authorities, be backdated to April 1, in a directive that has drawn criticism from a rival politician.

 A price increase was to come into effect just days before India started voting in the polls that got underway on April 7 and run to May 12.
 But the Election Commission in March unexpectedly requested a deferral.